 This Total Economic Impact™ Study, conducted by Forrester Consulting on behalf of Peakon, a Workday Company estimated that voluntary staff turnover was reduced by 10% after three years with Peakon.

 Do Employee Satisfaction Surveys Work?

 Yes, when structured in a way that offers you authentic and valuable insights that can be used to assess your day-to-day operations.
 When equipped with meaningful employee satisfaction survey questions, your wider employee engagement survey can make a huge difference to just about every area of your business.

 To encourage employees to provide open and honest feedback, they need to be reassured that their responses won’t be used against them.
 That’s why we put such an emphasis on protecting employee privacy at Peakon.

-With anonymous surveys, responses are not linked to the employee.
-With confidential surveys, an employee’s responses are associated with their file, but anonymity measures are put in place to prevent any manager or leader linking an employee with their responses.
+With confidential surveys, responses are not linked to the employee.
+With confidential surveys, an employee’s responses are associated with their file, but confidentiality measures are put in place to prevent any manager or leader linking an employee with their responses.

 Your employee engagement survey should align with your company’s mission and have a clear goal that employees can identify with.
-There are three other core factors that lead to an effective questionnaire.
+There are three other core factors that lead to an effective questionaire.

 - Clear rollout strategy for question sets

 Also, in order to ensure high levels of engagement: